fieldtrip/website/example/difference_erf.md

 In this example the activity of source 1 is not different in the two conditions, but the strength of source 2 is slightly weaker in the second condition.

-In either condition A or condition B, the field distribution is dominated by source 1 and it will not be apparent that multiple dipoles are required for a correct source reconstruction of eihter condition.
+In either condition A or condition B, the field distribution is dominated by source 1 and it will not be apparent that multiple dipoles are required for a correct source reconstruction of either condition.
 After a dipole fit of either condition with a single dipole the goodness of fit (or residual variance) will also not give a clear indication that the model is inappropriate.
 Attempting a source reconstruction of the field distribution produced by two sources in general will result in a dipole with a location representing the center of mass of the activity of the two actual sources.
 If the sources are equally strong, this will result in the dipole in between the two actual sources.

 Dipole fitting works by minimizing the error between the model and measured data.
 In this example the stronger source 1 has much more contribution to this error, and hence on the resulting dipole location.
 Therefore if one source is stronger than the other, the center of mass and the fitted dipole will be closer to that stronger source.
 In the example above, source 1 is considerably stronger than source 2 in both conditions.
 The resulting dipole location for condition A and B therefore will be very similar, with only a small shift of the center of mass (dipole location) towards S1 in condition B. Since there is also noise in the data, there will be some added random fluctuation in the dipole location in both conditions, making it even more difficult to distinguish and interpret the underlying source differences.